 Gentle toasting enhances their flavor.

 Hizikia fusiforme (Hijiki) seaweed has been found to bioaccumulate large quantities of total arsenic (organic and inorganic).
-The United States Department of Agriculture (USDA) advises against hijiki consumption despite the Japanese Govt reassurance which insists that the consumption of more than 4.7 g hijiki seaweed per day could only result in the arsenic toxicity.
+The United States Department of Agriculture (USDA) advises against hijiki consumption despite the Japanese Government's reassurance, which insists that the consumption of more than 4.7 g hijiki seaweed per day could only result in arsenic toxicity.
 (Medical disclaimer).